sega-hsj/MVT-3DVG/README.md

 ```

 ## Validation
 * After each epoch of the training, the program will automatically evalute the performance of the current model.
+Our code will save the lastest model in the training as **last_model.pth**.

 ## Test